-Some people may not have the agency or resources required to seek and access services and support independently of a support person, caregiver, or family member.
+Some older adults may not have the agency or resources required to seek and access services and support independently of a support person, caregiver, or family member.
 Subsequently, the initial assessment and referral process needs to include support people, caregivers, and family members in discussions and decision-making where appropriate.

-PRACTICE POINT - Checking in when engagement or motivation is low
+PRACTICE POINT - checking in when engagement or motivation is low